netbox-community/netbox-operator/README.md

 ## Testing NetBox Operator using samples

-In the folder `config/samples/` you can find example manifests to create IpAddress, IpAddressClaim, Prefix, PrefixClaim, Vlan, and VlanClaim resources.
+In the folder `config/samples/` you can find example manifests to create IpAddress, IpAddressClaim, Prefix, PrefixClaim, Vlan, VlanClaim, and VlanGroup resources.
 Apply them to the cluster with `kubectl apply -f <file-name>` and use your favorite Kubernetes tools to display.

 Example of assigning a Prefix using PrefixClaim: